 Yes, my wife is good!
 Even without painting knowledge, she knows how to create fantastic makeup.

 So, after I finished painting my Final Fantasy 7 Aeris 3D print, she will check and see.
 For example, for the Aerith Gainsborough statue, she used the cotton bud to make the eye shadow darker.
 She said that my shadows were a bit soft.
 She mostly touched up by dry brushing the makeup.

 16. What super glue brand did you use for glueing the 3D printed parts together?

 No brand.
 It was a random choice from a convenience store.

-17. Did you really complete painting the 3D printed Aerith Gainsborough figure in just one day?
+17. Did you really complete painting the 3D printed FFVII Aerith Gainsborough statue in just one day?

 Yup, because I’m really an impatient person.

-I started painting the Aerith Gainsborough statue in the afternoon, sat there for a few hours and brought the 3D printed model home to continue.
+I started painting the Final Fantasy 7 Aerith Gainsborough statue in the afternoon, sat there for a few hours and brought the 3D printed model home to continue.